carsomyr/rbenv-bundler/README.md

         $ git clone -- git@github.com:carsomyr/rbenv-bundler \
           ~/.rbenv/plugins/bundler

-3. Make sure that there is a reasonably up-to-date system Ruby (1.8 or 1.9) with the Bundler gem installed, available for the plugin's use.
+3. Make sure that there is a 1.9+ system or rbenv Ruby with the Bundler gem installed, available for the plugin's use.

         $ ruby -r bundler -e "puts RUBY_VERSION"
           1.9.3